Brought freshly to the table straight from the garden.

 As a side, If the seasons right, you might be lucky to try the “torchese” escarole, a rare type of vegetable.

 To accompany the meal will be a choice of one of our listed wines or you can try our home made Aglianico and Falanghina straight from the local vineyard.

 To end the meal in great style there is nothing better than a traditional Neapolitan dessert like the babà or pastiera sided by a great liquor of infinite choices from limoncello to finocchietto, fragolino, nocillo, liquorish an so on.. all home made!

-We are sure that after having a dinner in the farmland you’ll want to bring all those wonderful flavors back home.
-If so, you can visit one of the many family stores(link) in Sorrento, or participate at one of our cooking classes(link) organized by the farmland.
+We are sure that after having a dinner in the farm you’ll want to bring all those wonderful flavors back home.